 Aspen is the prefered bedding material for many owners.
 Cedar is toxic and should always be avoided.
 Kiln dried Pine, paper shavings, or fleece cage liners are also good options.

 Light & Temperature

 Hedgehogs are by nature nocturnal mammals, Despite the fact that they sleep during the day, they do not require a dark room.
 They should be situated in a bright room during the day and a dark room at night, to mimic what they would have in a natural environment.
-Additionally, they need to be kept between 72-80 degrees.
-Owners should be prepared to provide a heating source like a ceramic heat emitter lamp to maintain their cage temperature in the 74-76 degree range.
+Additionally, they need to be kept warm.
+Owners should be prepared to provide a heating source like a ceramic heat emitter lamp on a thermostat to maintain their cage temperature at 75 degrees.

 A new hedgehog can be a spikey ball of huffing & puffing attitude.
 Hedgehogs usually act defensively out of fear.
 Give your pet ample time to adjust and get to know you.
 Daily handling is important, even if it’s just to let her or him sit on your lap under a snuggle sack and sniff you.
 It will come to know your scent and associate it with safety and comfort.
 Talking softly and offer treats by hand (mealworms, bits of cooked chicken, etc.) Above all else, be patient; as with any new pet, it takes time to build trust and bonds.
 Socializing your hedgehog with other hedgehogs is not recommended.
 Hedgehogs are solitary by nature and will fight with other hedgehogs.
 Only two females can cohabitant in a single enclosure if introduced at an early age.
 However, they may still require separating as they get older, should they ever become agitated towards each other.